 The last two compounds are the most pungent and most like cilantro and if detected by someone with a genetic SNP in the olfactory receptor OR6A2… well they are going to hate it!
 That’s too bad because there are tremendous medicinal benefits for cilantro.
 I’ll list a few now.

-Cilantro is useful for gentle chelation and detoxification of heavy metals from the body.
-These metals get into your bloodstream if you eat certain foods processed with metals or are exposed to environmental pollutants, contaminated water, old dental fillings, household chemicals, smoking and more.
+It is useful for gentle chelation and detoxification of heavy metals from the body.
+These metals get into your bloodstream if you eat certain foods processed with metals or are exposed to environmental pollutants, contaminated water, old dental fillings, household chemicals, smoking, and more.
 After accumulating for years, it may impact your overall health, and so chelation is one thing that health seekers look to.
-Chelation agents (either herbal, or prescribed) are useful because they will bind to these heavy metals, making them either dissolvable, or allowing them to be escorted out of the body via the urine.
-The worst ones are nickel, uranium, cadmium, aluminum, lead and gadolinium.
-Very high levels of heavy metals in youngsters, or in susceptible adults are thought to increase risk of heart disease, thyroid illness, dementia, infertility and more.
+Chelation agents (either herbal or prescribed) are useful because they will bind to these heavy metals, making them either dissolvable or allowing them to be escorted out of the body via the urine.
+The worst ones are nickel, uranium, cadmium, aluminum, lead, and gadolinium.
+Very high levels of heavy metals in youngsters, or in susceptible adults are thought to increase the risk of heart disease, thyroid illness, dementia, infertility, and more.
 While cilantro can’t remove all metals, nor does it prevent any disease, it is still widely revered for its detoxification capabilities and there are studies to prove that.

-Cilantro is one of the best herbal sources for vitamin K which helps put calcium back into your bones by shuttling it out of your bloodstream.
+Cilantro is one of the best herbal sources of vitamin K which helps put calcium back into your bones by shuttling it out of your bloodstream.
 Vitamin K has a well-known role in supporting bone mass and dental health.
-Cilantro provides approximately 258% of the daily recommended intake!
+It provides approximately 258% of the daily recommended intake!
 That is why people who are on anticoagulant therapy (ie warfarin) are sometimes told to avoid cilantro.
-We also know that cilantro is a great source of minerals which are also needed for strong bones.
-It contains calcium of course, but also potassium, iron, magnesium and manganese.
+We also know that cilantro is a great source of minerals that are also needed for strong bones.
+It contains calcium of course, but also potassium, iron, magnesium, and manganese.
 That last one is used by your body to make a strong antioxidant enzyme called SOD or superoxide dismutase.

 A person suffering with seizures might be able to enhance their current therapy by eating more fresh cilantro.
 It’s so easy, it can be cut up and put in many recipes, smoothies, soups and salads.
 The therapeutic action of cilantro comes as a surprise to most, however it is proven and in my professional opinion, it is a promising adjunctive therapy to controlling seizures.